 Why Clean Comedy?

-Clean comedy appears to be more difficult than ingesting a controlled substance and indulging in an unfortunate Tourette syndrome attack for a few minutes.
+Lots of comics say clean comedy appears to be more difficult.
+It certainly is harder than ingesting a controlled substance and indulging in an incoherent rambling for a few minutes.
 If you’ve been to an open mic night, you probably know what I mean.
-I’ve always found sharp, witty comedy much funnier.
+I’ve always found sharp, witty comedy much funnier – even though I can really get laughing hard at dirty comedy.
 The great thing about my clean comedy is that it can make anyone laugh.
 From the young and conservative to older and wilder – anyone can enjoy my clean comedy.
 Since it’s not going to offend anyone, you can be sure I’m right for your audience.

 I owe it all to the Dick Vandyke show.
 There’s all these ways to write material and all of them involve some sort of surprise.
 In an episode of the Dick Vandyke show, Rob Petrie is Father of the Week in little Ritchie’s class.